 - Work for the U.S. civil service when required

-An immigration officer or judge will administer the Oath of Allegiance.
-You will have to stand, raise your hand, and repeat the oath out loud in English.
+An immigration officer or judge will administer the Oath of Allegiance in English.
+You can bring an interpreter with you if you need one.
+You will have to stand, raise your hand, and repeat the oath out loud.

 Can I make changes to the oath?